SETTING YOUR BUDGET

 (In this case I’ve changed the client’s name to protect their identity for obvious reasons)

-FROM OUR CLIENTS'Julie did a brilliant job helping me turn my ideas and budget into the most beautiful engagement ring I could hope for.
+WHAT OUR CLIENTS SAY'Julie did a brilliant job helping me turn my ideas and budget into the most beautiful engagement ring I could hope for.
 She made the process of picking a diamond and customising the design of the ring very easy and also genuinely interesting! ….
 We're really pleased with all of the rings and the service we received, we felt involved and informed throughout.
 Thank you Julie!'
 Kieren N-P, via Facebook

 'Julie was really helpful and informative when designing our engagement ring.
 She was able to accommodate our budget and also achieve a beautiful looking ring.
 We wouldn't hesitate to recommend her and are thrilled with the finished result….'
 Lewis O, via Google